rgeraldes24/hyperion/docs/types/value-types.rst

 .. warning::
     There are some dangers in using ``send``: The transfer fails if the call stack depth is at 1024 (this can always be forced by the caller) and it also fails if the recipient runs out of gas.
-So in order to make safe Ether transfers, always check the return value of ``send``, use ``transfer`` or even better: use a pattern where the recipient withdraws the Ether.
+So in order to make safe ZND transfers, always check the return value of ``send``, use ``transfer`` or even better: use a pattern where the recipient withdraws the ZND.

 * ``call``, ``delegatecall`` and ``staticcall``